ciscoheat/mithril-hx/README.md

     }

     public function view() {
+        // Return an array of elements.
+        [
             // Display an input field.
             m("input", {
-            // Listens to the "onchange" event of the field and will
+                // Listens to the "oninput" event of the field and will
                 // set user.name with the fields "value" attribute.
-            onchange: M.withAttr("value", user.name),
+                oninput: M.withAttr("value", user.name),
-            // The redraw triggered by the onchange event will
+                // The redraw triggered by the event will
                 // get and display the latest value automatically.
                 value: user.name()
-        });
+            }),
+            // Display a div with class .user and some style m(".user", {style: {margin: "15px"}}, user.name())
+        ];
     }

     // Program entry point